 time and place

 Early interventions are important to prevent the onset of criminal behavior.
 But how much is it possible to affect the choices an individual makes in life?
-Welcome to a panel discussion with the economist Jens Ludwig on youth behavior and programs based on psychology of automaticity.
+What is the impact of behavioral programs that focus on young people's decision making?

 Jens Ludwig is the Edwin A. and Betty L. Bergman Distinguished Service Professor, director of the University of Chicago’s Crime Lab, codirector of the Education Lab, and codirector of the National Bureau of Economic Research’s working group on the economics of crime.